remindmodel/remind/pull_request_template.md

 - [ ] The model compiles and starts successfully

 ## Further information (optional):

-- Test runs are here:
+* Test runs are here:
+* Comparison of results (what changes by this PR?):